What is Balanced Fund?

 The long term capital gains (LTCG) above INR 1,00,000 are taxable at 10%.
 LTCG is for investments that investors hold beyond one year.
 While, for investments withholding period of less than one year, attract short term capital gains (STCG) tax of 15%.

 Debt oriented balanced funds are taxable like debt funds.
-Investments with a holding period of more than three years attract LTCG of 20% with indexation benefit.
+Till March 31st 2023, investments with a holding period of more than three years attract LTCG of 20% with indexation benefit.
 For gains from investments held for less than three years, are taxable as per the investor’s income tax slab rate.